shinsenter/defer.php/README.md

 - [x] Attribute to ignore lazyloading the element
 - [x] Optimize AMP document
 - [x] Minify HTML output
-- [x] Update README.md

 ## Installation

-### Backward compatible

-This library recommends that the server is running PHP version 7.3 or greater for better performance and support.

-Library's options of v2.x version are not backward compatible with previous release's options.
-Please read the library manual for more details.

 ### Install with composer